 1 Iván Blume Moore is a senior associate at Rodrigo, Elías & Medrano Abogados.

-2 This rule has the following exceptions: Cuba, El Salvador, Guatemala, Haiti, Nicaragua, the Dominican Republic, African nations (except South Africa), Afghanistan, Saudi Arabia, Bangladesh, Bahrain, Bhutan, Cambodia, United Arab Emirates, Iran, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Kuwait, Lebanon, Mongolia, Morocco, Myanmar, Nepal, Qatar, Pakistan, Democratic People's Republic of Korea, Laos, Sri Lanka, Syria, Tajikistan, Turkmenistan, East Timor, Uzbekistan, Vietnam, Yemen, Albania, Armenia, Azerbaijan, Bosnia and Herzegovina and Georgia.
+3 This rule has the following exceptions: Venezuela, Cuba, El Salvador, Guatemala, Haiti, Nicaragua, African nations (except South Africa), Afghanistan, Saudi Arabia, Bangladesh, Bahrain, Bhutan, Cambodia, Iran, Iraq, Jordan, Kazakhstan, Kyrgyzstan, Kuwait, Lebanon, Mongolia, Morocco, Myanmar, Nepal, Qatar, Pakistan, the Democratic People's Republic of Korea, Laos, Sri Lanka, Syria, Tajikistan, Turkmenistan, East Timor, Uzbekistan, Vietnam, Yemen, Albania, Armenia, Azerbaijan, Bosnia and Herzegovina, Kosovo and Georgia.
 Before entering Peru, foreign citizens from these countries will have to obtain a tourist visa in the Peruvian consulate with jurisdiction over the city where they normally reside.

-3 Some Peruvian consulates demand additional requirements such as photos, flight tickets, local identity documents, etc. For convenience, foreign citizens should call the Peruvian consulate before going, to ensure that they take all the documents required by that particular consular office.
+4 Some Peruvian consulates demand additional requirements such as photos, flight tickets, local identity documents, etc. For convenience, foreign citizens should call the Peruvian consulate before going to ensure that they take all the documents required by that particular consular office.

 9 Note that foreign citizens of Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay and Uruguay are not required to sign an employment contract beforehand.